 - Mattress manufacturers began standardizing their sizes shortly after the Civil War.
-In the late 19th century, people were limited to only two mattresses sizes: “single” (what we now call twin) and “double.”
+In the late 19th century, people were limited to only two standard bed sizes: “single bed” (what we now call twin mattress) and “double bed.”

 - While the name “double” suggests that this mattress is twice as large as a twin bed, it’s just 16” wider than a 38” by 75” twin size mattress.

 - “Full” or “double” mattresses are thus named because they can sleep two people rather than one.

 The double or full bed size was the standard for couples up until the 1950s.
 At that time, manufacturers began to make the standard king size mattress and queen bed dimensions longer to accommodate a taller population.

 Full sized beds are only 6’4” long, which means that taller people may find them uncomfortable.
 For a longer mattress, you may want to get a queen, king bed size, California king bed, or super king size, all of which can accommodate someone who is up to 6 feet 7 inches.
 Not sure what to get?
 Take our mattress quiz!